-- Do your homework.
-Learn whatever you can about the contact, his or her interests and beat, and recent work that relates to your client.
+Do your homework.
+Learn whatever you can about the contact, their interests and beat, and recent work that relates to your client.

-- Always start by addressing your media contact’s needs.
+Always start by addressing your media contact’s needs.
 Media contacts always need more readers, viewers, and/or more followers.
 Make it clear how what you’re pitching will help them meet their needs.

 Keep it short, sweet and on point.
 There is no need for a detailed novel when you are first reaching out about a story.
 Make your point obvious.
 Your contact will thank you for it later.